 Surgery involves the following:

+The rods are surgically removed when the spine has grown.
 The patient will return to the hospital every 6 months to have the rods lengthened.
 This is usually outpatient care, so the patient does not spend the night.
-The rods are surgically removed when the spine has grown.

 A doctor will recommend spinal fusion if the benefits are believed to outweigh the risks.